Glossary | Climate Lexicon A

-A Regional Development Program (ADP) is a program that takes place and is implemented in a specific area.
+An Area Development Program (ADP) is a program that takes place and is implemented in a specific area.
 It is usually a coordinated collaboration of government agencies, private businesses, and nonprofit organizations to improve the economic, social, and infrastructure needs of an area.

 Under the Kyoto Protocol, all Annex I countries listed in Annex I (Appendix I) have committed themselves to reduce their greenhouse gas emissions by 5.1% under the levels of the year 1990 by 2020.
 The term Annex-I-States is also used as a synonym for all industrialized countries and includes all OECD countries (except South Korea and Mexico), it also includes all Eastern European countries (except the Balkan states).

 Includes the group of countries listed in Annex II (Appendix 2) of the United Nations Framework Convention on Climate Change, and includes all OECD countries of the year 1990.
 Annex II states are expected to provide financial support to assist developing countries in fulfilling their obligations.